 IIM Calcutta has a good mix of men and women applying for faculty positions across different disciplines.
 During admission interviews, it is fun for interviewers to ask a candidate who they think, which discipline they think we are representing.
 And interestingly enough, the bias that comes from the student often is that the “softer disciplines” are represented by the women where interestingly, you find very often the exact opposite in the actual composition.
 So, we have a lot of diversity in terms of gender among the faculty, both in terms of gender as well as diversity in terms of the mix of faculty in terms of people across the country as well as people coming in with foreign PhDs versus PhDs within the country.

 About the Expert

-Prof Runa Sarkar is the Dean Academic as well as the faculty of the Economics Group at IIM Calcutta.
-In terms of academic background, she is a Chemical Engineer from BITS Pilani and has also earned her Master’s Degree from University of North Carolina at Chapel Hill.
-On the professional front, she has worked with Tata Corp – a subsidiary of Tata Steel in the domain of environmental and energy consulting.
+Prof Runa Sarkar is the Dean Academic as well as a faculty of the Economics Group at IIM Calcutta.
+Her educational qualifications include a bachelor’s degree in Chemical Engineering from BITS Pilani, a Master’s Degree in Environmental Engineering from University of North Carolina at Chapel Hill and a fellowship from IIM Calcutta.
+On the professional front, she has worked with Tata Korf – a subsidiary of Tata Steel in the domain of environmental and energy consulting.
 Prior to joining IIM-Calcutta as a faculty in the Economics Group, she has taught at IIT Kanpur in its Industrial Management & Engineering Department.